 Restraining orders are designed to protect victims of violence, stalking, and harassment.
 When a protection order is taken against you, you will have to abide by certain restrictions and rules.
-If you violate an order of protection in Pennsylvania, you could be subject to a variety of penalties and legal repercussions.
+If you violate an order of protection in Pennsylvania, you could be subject to a variety of penalties and legal repercussions, such as time spent behind bars, fines, and probation, among other consequences.
 Continue reading for more information and speak with a Montgomery County indirect criminal contempt lawyer for representation today.

 A person can request an order of protection with the court by demonstrating that they are in immediate danger or have been subjected to threats or abuse.
-Protection orders can include a variety of terms that the defendant must abide by, including the following.
+Protection orders can include a variety of terms that the defendant must abide by that limit freedom, access to certain locations, and even child custody.
+The exact terms of the protective order depend on the circumstances of the case, as judges have broad authority to implement specific terms.

 • Refraining from contacting the victim